falicitt/warm-fuzzies/README.md

 Things to think of WHILE planning your project and AFTER discussing the things above:
 1. What is your MVP?
 How much work do you think it will take to achieve it?
 - a landing page to create a board with the person's name, a page to enter comments/compliments for the person, and a final page to display all the comments.
-- we'll need 3 routes, a post route to create the board table, a post route to create comments, a get route to display all the comments.
+- we'll need 3 routes, a post route for the board table, a post route for comments(texts or images), a get route to display all the comments.
-- stretch: beautiful css, authentication(log in and send link), update and delete comments.
+- stretch: beautiful css, patch and delete route to update and delete comments, authentication(log in and send link), update and delete comments.

-3. What tech will you be using?
+2. What tech will you be using?
 Is there anything you need to research?
 If you’re using our stack, will you use Redux?
-- We'll try to use Redux.
+- We'll try to use Redux
+- the uploading photos, and how to store images in the database
+- css frameworks

-5. GitFlow.
+3. GitFlow.
 How will you arrange your work?
+- before merging to main, have each other to check and merge pull request
+- have a dev branch after MVP finished
+- decide on the branch name: feature-name
+- delete the branch when the feature is finished, and start a new branch

-6. Roles.
+4. Roles.
 Which will you use?
 Who will be accountable for which areas?
+- Frontend Lead: Andrea
+- Gitkeeper: Cassie
+- Scrum Master: Chris
+- Product owner: Emma

-7. What might a day look like?
+5. What might a day look like?
 What agile rituals will happen?
+- go with individual needs (have breaks)
+- have a stand-up in the morning, before lunch, mid-afternoon, and be flexible.

-8. When during the day will you do the hard tech?
+6. When during the day will you do the hard tech?
+- in the morning

-9. Will you go outside as a team?
+7. Will you go outside as a team?
+- possibly
+- do an outside stand-up

-10. Documentation.
+8. Documentation.
 Set up a repo and a readme, start adding things to it
+- done

-11. Set up a kanban board (To Do, Up Next, In Progress, Done)
+10. Set up a kanban board (To Do, Up Next, In Progress, Done)
+-

-12. Draw your wireframes, make some user stories, do some DB diagrams, global store plans, etc.
+11. Draw your wireframes, make some user stories, do some DB diagrams, global store plans, etc.

-13. What data will be interacted with on what pages?
+12. What data will be interacted with on what pages?

 Once you’ve planned the technical side, come show us the following (and make them accessible to us):
 - MVP (what is and is not part of MVP?)